Hoyasumii/bee-movie/README.md

 Wait a minute...
 Are you her little... bedbug?

 I've seen a bee documentary or two.
+F